jacobjakeo/next-js-ecommerce/README.md

 ### Description

 This is a simple e-commerce project created with Next.js, React, and SCSS.
 It uses a database to fetch products and display them on the page.
 The user can add products to the cart and remove them from the cart.
-The cart is saved in the browser's local storage.
+The cart is saved inside the cookies.

 ### Technologies